-Caring for an older family member often requires teamwork.
+Caring for an older family member in the Lehigh Valley often requires teamwork.
 While one sibling might be local and take on most of the everyday caregiving responsibilities, a long-distance caregiver can also have an important role.

-As a long-distance caregiver, you can provide important respite to the primary caregiver and support to the aging family member.
+As a long-distance caregiver, you can provide important respite for the primary caregiver and support to the aging family member.

 Decide who will be responsible for which tasks.
 Many families find the best first step is to name a primary caregiver, even if one is not needed immediately.
 That way the primary caregiver can step in if there is a crisis.